ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-24. Write a query to list details of Workers who are also Managers, assuming a title table contains info about worker titles.
+Q. Write a query to list details of Workers who are also Managers, assuming a title table contains info about worker titles.

 <details ><summary><b>Answer</b></summary>
     <p>